Magik: Dawn of X

 After the formation of the mutant sovereign state of Krakoa, Magik is granted the rank of Captain in the Quiet Council.
 She joins Sunspot and the other New Mutants in travelling to Shi'ar space, aboard the Starjammers vessel, to locate Sunspot's best friend Cannonball.
 Magik and the rest of the New Mutants are arrested once the Starjammers arrive at a space station to rob a highly valued object, having been believed to be behind the attempted thievery.
 The New Mutants are quickly bailed out by Cannonball's wife, Smasher, under the order that they are to protect Deathbird in transit to the Shi'ar homeworld to instruct her niece in the way of rule.
+The team was attacked by the Death Commandos who Oracle had ordered to keep Xandra of the throne, Magik excitedly defeated several of them all knowing she was not human and therefore was not violating Krakoa's laws.
+With Deathbird's help they defeated them all and took control of their ship.
+Once they arrived on Chandilar they ambushed Oracle for trying to have them killed leading to a fight between the New Mutants and the Imperial Guard.
+Xandra put a stop to the fight by announcing that Oracle and Deathbird will both be her mentors and the New Mutants return to Krakoa.
+Sunspot stays behind to spend more time with Cannonball.